Lobo (DC Comics): Li'l Lobo

 In the year 2000, a magical accident transforms Lobo into a teenager.
 In this condition, he joins Young Justice and eventually accompanies them to Apokolips, where he is killed in combat.
 However, the aforementioned magical accident has restored his ability to grow clones from a single drop of blood, and millions of Lobos rush into battle against Apokoliptian soldiers, whom the Lobos quickly defeat.
 The Lobos then turn on each other, until only one is left; in the process, the surviving Lobo regrows to adulthood.
 His time as a member of Young Justice becomes a distant memory.
-An additional weaker teenage Lobo with yellow eyes remained, however, having hidden from the fight; he rejoins Young Justice and chooses to rename himself Slobo ("[It]'s Lobo").
-Eventually, this clone begins to degrade, becoming blind and degenerating to the brink of death.
-Before he can die, however, Darkseid teleports him to the headquarters of Young Justice One Million in the 853rd Century, turning him into a statue, fully conscious and aware, in the process.
-When Lobo later encounters Robin and Wonder Girl again as members of the Teen Titans, he demonstrates no recollections of them or their history together, demonstrating that he has indeed forgotten his time as their teammate.
+An additional weaker teenage Lobo remained, however, having hidden from the fight; he rejoins Young Justice and chooses to rename himself Slobo.
+Slobo's body later degenerates, leaving him blind.
+Before Slobo can die, Darkseid transports him to the 853rd century and transforms him into a sentient, immobile statue.

 52

-In the 2006–07 miniseries 52, Lobo reappears after an extended hiatus.
-He encounters a group of heroes (consisting of Adam Strange, Animal Man, and Starfire), who find themselves stranded in space after the events of the 2005–2006 "Infinite Crisis" storyline.
+In the 2006–07 miniseries 52, Lobo reappears and encounters a group of heroes (consisting of Adam Strange, Animal Man, and Starfire), who find themselves stranded in space after the events of the 2005–2006 "Infinite Crisis" storyline.
 To everyone's surprise, he does not kill them.
-Lobo professes to have found religion, becoming the spiritual leader of the whole of sector 3500, which was left in shambles by a still-unknown assailant.
+Lobo professes to have found religion, becoming the spiritual leader of Sector 3500, which was left in shambles by an unknown assailant.
 He is the current caretaker of the Emerald Eye of Ekron.
 After helping the lost heroes defeat Lady Styx, he brings the Emerald Eye to the triple-headed fish god, who agrees to release Lobo from his vow of non-violence in exchange.
 When told that the Emerald Eye is the only thing that can kill the fish god, Lobo blasts him with it.